 For example, an employer prefers all employees to have a certain level of educational qualification.
 A woman with a learning disability, which has prevented her from obtaining the preferred qualification, is turned down for a job because she does not have that qualification.
 If the qualification is not necessary in order to do the job and she is otherwise the best candidate, then the employer will have discriminated unlawfully against her.

-Following the Equality Act 2010 you cannot ask prospective employees if they have a disability, nor can you ask for pre-employment medical information (including at interview).
+The Equality Act 2010 means you cannot ask prospective employees if they have a disability.

 When you invite candidates in for interview, you should ask everyone whether they need you to make any reasonable adjustment to help them participate fully in the selection process.

 Testing is acceptable, but it must not be discriminatory in content or application.
 Routine testing of all candidates may discriminate against particular individuals or substantially disadvantage them.
 If so, you should revise the tests – or the way the results of such tests are assessed – to take account of specific disabled candidates, except where the nature and form of the test are necessary to assess a matter relevant to the job.
 It may, for instance, be a reasonable adjustment to allow more time for testing, to change the format or accept a lower ‘pass rate’ for a person whose disability inhibits performance in such a test.
 (See Government Legal Services v Brookes )